akh8zm/dry-lab-standard-ashley/README.md

 vi ~/.bashrc
 ```

-After opening the conf file with vim, copy the following settings:
+After opening the conf file with vim, copy and paste the following settings into it (either using your normal copy/paste CTRL-C/V, or certain terminals paste when you right-click):

 ```
 # User specific aliases and functions